sakethyalamanchili/sakethyalamanchili/README.md

 ### 👨‍💻 About Me

 - 🎓 Pursuing masters in Data Science & Analytics at Florida Atlantic University
-- 💼 Former Software Developer Intern at Levicent
+- 💼 Former Software Developer at Levicent
 - 🔭 Passionate about AI/ML and IoT technologies
 - 🌱 Constantly learning and exploring new tech frontiers
 - 💡 Aiming to create innovative solutions at the intersection of AI and IoT